 The paint on your car keeps elements like rain, hail, and dirt from compromising the quality of the metal underneath.
 Scratches create weak points in your car’s paintwork.
 This means that it’s possible for moisture to build up, making your car more susceptible to rust.
 Dents can also increase the risk of rust and corrosion – often posing an even higher risk than scratches, as they typically expose a larger surface area to moisture.

 TIP: Do routine checks on your car.
-Weather, everyday wear-and-tear, and even car washing can cause the cracks and scratches in your paintwork to grow.
+Weather, daily wear and tear, and even car washing can cause the cracks and scratches in your paintwork to grow.

 If you have car insurance, you could put in a claim and they will take it from there.
-Beyond the financial support, this should decrease the amount of admin you have to go through and you can be sure that your car is going to a trustworthy repair centre.
-That said, there are two importants things to consider before going this route:
+Beyond the financial support, this route reduces the admin sorting it out yourself, plus you know your car is going to a reputable repair centre.
+That said, keep this in mind before you file a claim:

 The best way to know how much your repair is likely to cost is to get a quote for the repairs yourself.
-You can go to your trusted mechanic, or use services like FIXICO to get a quote online.
-If the repair is going to cost less than your excess (or just a small amount more), it’s worth considering paying for the repairs yourself, to keep your insurance record clean and your premiums as low as possible.
+You can go to your trusted mechanic, or use services like Fixico to get a quote online.
+If the cost is comparable to or less than your excess, consider paying out-of-pocket to maintain a clean insurance record and stable premiums.

-Does your insurer have a no claims bonus?
-If so, would this bonus outweigh the cost of the damage?
-And is it worth claiming for the damage and risk losing the bonus?
-These are things to think about before claiming for minor damage.
-But it’s not always easy to figure these things out on your own.
-So don’t be afraid to ask your insurer to help you when weighing up your options.
+If your insurer offers a no claims bonus, take a look at whether the potential bonus outweighs the repair cost.
+It’s not always easy to figure these things out on your own, so don’t be afraid to ask your insurer for help when weighing up your options.